Magikcraft/product-board/README.md

 ### Known Issues

-1. We're still working on the `/magikcraft` command so that it accurately reports the current Magikcraft API version.
-At the moment it reports the version at the time that the server is started, even when the API has been updated during the server's lifetime.
+1. The `/magikcraft` command in Minecraft reports the version at the time that the server is started, even when the API has been updated during the server's lifetime.

 ## Thursday 17 August